crozone/LinuxSerialPort/README.md

             // If we received no data during the Thread.Sleep, assume we have reached the end
-            // of the packet being sent to us. if (bytesRead <= 0)
+            // of the packet being sent to us.
+            //
+            if (bytesRead <= 0)
             {
+                break;
+            }

+            // Check if we have run out of read buffer.
+            //
+            if(totalBytesRead >= readBuffer.Length) {
+                // Use what we have.
+                //
                 break;
             }
         }